SmartExpertInc/onyx-cutom/custom_extensions/SMARTDRIVE_FILE_ACTIONS_FIX.md

 **Problem**: Move operations appeared to succeed but files weren't actually moved.

 **Root Cause**:
+- Same proxy configuration issue as rename (403 with "out of base uri" error)
 - Only status codes 201 and 204 were considered successful (missing 200)
 - Lack of detailed logging made debugging difficult
-- No clear error messages when operations failed

-**Fix Applied** (`custom_extensions/backend/main.py`, lines 34959-35008 for MOVE, 35012-35061 for COPY):
+**Fix Applied** (`custom_extensions/backend/main.py`, lines 34959-35028 for MOVE, 35031-35101 for COPY):
+- Same automatic retry logic as rename for proxy configurations
 - Added detailed logging at each step (request, URLs, response)
 - Expanded success status codes to include 200, 201, and 204 (all valid WebDAV success codes)
 - Added error logging with full error details
-- Improved destination URL construction for clarity

 ## WebDAV Success Codes